rodlaf/rodlaf.github.io/index.md

 * Resume: [link](/resume/)

 Hello!
 I'm Rodney.
 I've recently earned a Bachelor's from Harvard University, where I studied Applied Mathematics and Computer Science.
-I was born and raised in La Paz, Bolivia, while also having grown up extensively in the American Midwest and South during separate periods in my life.
+I was born in La Paz, Bolivia, while also having grown up extensively in the American Midwest and South during separate periods in my life.

-I'm on a full-time job hunt in tech and I aspire to begin a PhD in machine learning within the next three years or so.
+I aspire to begin a PhD in machine learning within the next three years or so.
 I'm interested in both the underlying science and undiscovered commercial applications of neural networks.

 I've previously interned in the cryptography division of Amazon Web Services, where I made changes to a code signing API.
 More recently, in the Silver Lab at Harvard Medical School, I used ensemble